 Access to Courses Outside the Law School

-Students may satisfy part of the 24-credit degree requirement by completing a small number of non-law graduate-level courses in other schools departments at the University.
-Non-law courses must be approved in advance by the Assistant Dean for Graduate and International Studies and the Assistant Dean for Student Affairs.
-Enrollment in most courses outside the Law School is limited.
+Students may satisfy part of the 24-credit degree requirement by completing a small number of non-law graduate-level courses in other schools or departments at the University.
+Non-law courses must be approved in advance by the Assistant Dean for Graduate & International Studies and the Assistant Dean for Student Affairs.

 Approval for Plans of Study